Thomas Jefferson: Early life and education

+Jefferson kept two commonplace books: from about age 15 to 30, he compiled a book of sayings and quotations, published in the 20th century as Jefferson's Literary Commonplace Book.
+During his years of legal study under Wythe, Jefferson began recording his notes on law, history, and philosophy, and continued to do so until the end of his life; his Legal Commonplace Book was also published in the 20th century.

-The year 1765 was an eventful one in Jefferson's family.
-In July, his sister Martha married his close friend and college companion Dabney Carr, which greatly pleased Jefferson.
-In October, he mourned his sister Jane's unexpected death at age 25 and wrote a farewell epitaph in Latin.
-Jefferson treasured his books and amassed three libraries in his lifetime.
-The first, a library of 200 volumes started in his youth which included books inherited from his father and left to him by George Wythe, was destroyed when his Shadwell home burned in a 1770 fire.
-Nevertheless, he had replenished his collection with 1,250 titles by 1773, and it grew to almost 6,500 volumes by 1814.
-He organized his wide variety of books into three broad categories corresponding with elements of the human mind: memory, reason, and imagination.
-After the British burned the Library of Congress during the Burning of Washington, he sold this second library to the U.S. government to jumpstart the Library of Congress collection, for the price of $23,950.
-Jefferson used a portion of the money secured by the sale to pay off some of his large debt, remitting $10,500 to William Short and $4,870 to John Barnes of Georgetown.
-However, he soon resumed collecting for his personal library, writing to John Adams, "I cannot live without books."
-He began to construct a new library of his personal favorites and by the time of his death a decade later it had grown to almost 2,000 volumes.
+On July 20, 1765, Jefferson's sister Martha married his close friend and college companion Dabney Carr, which greatly pleased Jefferson.
+In October of that year, however, Jefferson mourned his sister Jane's unexpected death at age 25.

+Jefferson treasured his books and amassed three sizable libraries in his lifetime.
+He began assembling his first library, which grew to 200 volumes, in his youth.
+Wythe was so impressed with Jefferson that he later bequeathed his entire library to him.
+In 1770, however, Jefferson's first library was destroyed in a fire at his Shadwell home.
+His second library, which replenished the first, grew to nearly 6,500 volumes by 1814.
+Jefferson organized his books into three broad categories of the human mind: memory, reason, and imagination.
+After British forces set the Library of Congress on fire in the Burning of Washington in 1814, Jefferson sold his second library to the U.S. government for $23,950, hoping to help jumpstart the Library of Congress's rebuilding.
+Jefferson used a portion of the proceeds to pay off some of his large debt.
+Jefferson soon resumed collecting his third personal library.
+In a letter to John Adams, Jefferson wrote, "I cannot live without books."
+By the time of Jefferson's death a decade later, his third and final library had grown to nearly 2,000 volumes.